metno/weatherapi-docs/doc/locationforecast/FAQ.md

 ### Q. How do you calculate the different symbol code conditions?

-A. This is mentioned in the [WeatherIcon docs](https://api.met.no/weatherapi/weathericon/2.0/documentation):
+A. This was mentioned in the (now obsolete) WeatherIcon docs:

 > You can potentially try to reconstruct the weather icons in the API from the
 > locationforecast data.
 A description of the symbolalgorithms is too long to